 To create space for families to conduct in-depth conversations about the concepts of safety and our current climate of police relations in America.

 “As a 31-year-old Black man, I have been pulled over by police no less than 45 times in my life.
 Then after the death of George Floyd in 2020, as a father-to-be, I realized for the first time I didn’t only have to worry for my own safety, but that of my unborn son.
 I began reaching across my network asking Black parents, “How do you teach your kids about police?”, and the overwhelming answer was, “You just teach them to get home”.
 The organic interviewing process sparked the idea of interviewing Black officers, Black parents, city councilmen, etc. about police relations and ultimately, what do they believe I should tell my son about police?”

-The result of an 18-month interview process will be an evening length dance-theatre work featuring an all-black cast (2-4 dancers, a jazz musician, a hip-hop musician and an actress) and an accompanying podcast called inCOPnegro: Black & Blue.
+The result of an 18-month interview process will be an evening length dance-theatre work featuring an all-black cast (2 dancers, a jazz musician, and a hip-hop musician) and an accompanying podcast called inCOPnegro: Black & Blue.
 The podcast will feature 8 interviews giving the audience the most dynamic look into our conversations about public safety.